varghese88/redux-service-middleware/README.md

 baseConfig - define the basic web service configuartion serviceConfig - collection of object in which each object define redux action as key and the web service details as value

-Additional features - Third party dependency injection, validate the action before dispatch, async dispatct( similar to thunk)
+Additional features - Third party dependency injection, validate the action before dispatch, async dispatch( similar to thunk)

 Middleware usage